stephan83/stephan83.github.com/_posts/2011-12-07-use-this-theme-on-github.md

 ### Customize the home and about page

-The content of these pages are plain HTML fragments:
+The contents of these pages are plain HTML fragments:

 1. \_includes/home.html
 2. \_includes/about_me.html